puppetlabs/puppet-docs/source/pe/2.5/console_accessing.markdown

 * View inventory data
 * Track compliance audits
 * Invoke MCollective agents on your nodes
+* Manage console users and their access privileges

 > ![windows-only](./images/windows-logo-small.jpg) **NOTE:** Live management and MCollective are not yet supported on Windows nodes.